 - It is not offered in combination with bladder instillations.

 - Any previous treatment with bladder instillations was not stopped because of lack of response.

 Medicines that are given directly into your bladder may include:

 - A local anaesthetic.

 - Medicines such as hyaluronic acid or chondroitin sulfate, which are thought to help strengthen the lining of your bladder.

 For a small number of people with more severe symptoms, an operation may be recommended.
 A bladder distension is one type of operation in which your bladder is stretched with fluid.
 Some people have benefit with botulinum toxin injections being injected into their bladder.
 This is usually a short-term treatment but it can be repeated after a few months if it improves your symptoms.

 Other operations are undertaken in some cases.
 Your doctor will be able to discuss the type of operation with you in more detail.

 What is the outlook (prognosis)?

 You may need to try different treatments (or often combinations of treatments) until you have relief of your symptoms.
-It is important to know that none of the treatments usually work right away.
+It is important to know that none of the treatments usually works right away.
 It can often take weeks to even months before you notice an improvement in your symptoms.
-Even with successful treatment, your interstitial cystitis/painful bladder syndrome (IC/PBS) may not be completely cured.
+Even with successful treatment, your IC/PBS may not be completely cured.